hillbrad/U2FReviews/README.md

 *Review Author: Brad Hill*

 This is a Bluetooth Low-Energy U2F device.
 It is about the diameter of a American Quarter, and about the thickness of an UK Pound coin.
 It comes with silicone keychain sleeves in three colors and a USB-A tranciever for use on desktop computers.
+I carried it on my key ring for a few weeks, and it did pop out once while fiddling with it in my pocket, but does stay relatively securely attached.

 To register the device, you first need to attach the tranceiver to a desktop/laptop computer and run the DIGIPASS SecureClick Manager app from the Chrome app store to pair the tranceiver to your device.